 Due to the works being undertaken under traffic and significant Ergon, Telstra, stormwater and water infrastructure needing to be relocated or lowered, the works will be staged..

 This will ensure pedestrian and vehicular access to the village zone can be maintained throughout construction.

-Construction works are programmed to start on Monday 19 August 2019 and are estimated to be complete by February 2020, weather permitting.
+Construction works are programmed to start on Monday 19 August 2019 and are estimated to take approximately 6 to 7 months to complete, weather permitting.